 - Designed specifically for blogging, easy to use

-- Clean and good looking user interface
+- Clean and minimalist user interface

 - Easy to install and try on your computer, compact download